TERMS & CONDITIONS

 COMPENSATION, COMPLETION AND LIMITATION OF LIABILITY

-Consultant will submit an electronic progress monitoring report to Client within five business days of the site visit unless otherwise requested by Client.
 Consultant’s turnaround is subject to submittal of all required documentation.
 The project will not advance in our production schedule until all required documentation is provided.
 The site inspection will not be scheduled until all required information is provided to facilitate the site visit.
 Client is responsible for providing accurate contact information for Property Owner and aiding Consultant in property inspection coordination.

 If Consultant cannot gain access to the property or the contact does not show up to provide access after Consultant has arranged for access, then the inspection may be subject to an additional fee for no-access; not to exceed $150.00.
 For rush requests, Consultant may charge up to half of the inspection fee to expedite.
 Rush engineering request fees will be managed case by case.

 Revisions submitted after the initial inspection request may result in additional fees.
 Revisions include but are not limited to - revised draw request or change order submittal that were not verified in the field during the site visit based on initial site visit.
 Revisions to the inspection request submitted after the site visit that were not verified during the initial site visit will be billed at a rate of $100.00.